iltommi/qdb-documentation/source/api/python.rst

 The :py:class:`qdb.Client` class uses the standard :py:mod:`pickle` module to serialize your objects to and from the `quasardb` cluster.

-If you want to manipulate your data directly using strings or binary buffers, you should rather use the :py:class:`qdb.RawClient` class.
+If you want to manipulate your data directly using strings or binary buffers, you should use the :py:class:`qdb.RawClient` class.
 This class does not perform any transformation on the data and will store it "as is" on the `quasardb` cluster.
-This may improve performance but most of all enables you to have a cross-languages data approach.
+This may improve performance but most of all enables you to have a cross-language data approach.

 The API is BSD licensed.